lynnkathomi/DoctorConnect/README.md

-# Specialist Finder – Connecting Patients to the Right Care
+#Medi Book – Connecting Patients to the Right Care

 A web-based solution that helps consumers effortlessly find and book appointments with nearby medical specialists such as gynecologists, neurologists, and cardiologists.
 Built with a consumer-first approach to reduce healthcare access barriers and streamline the patient journey.